shinyamagami/WSU_courses/README.md

 Welcome to WSU_In_Person gem!

 All non "WEB ARR" classes are in the csv file.
-Please run "ruby lib/WSU_In_Person.rb" when you want a newer csv file.
+Please run "ruby main.rb" when you want a newer csv file.
 I am not sure the definitions of in-person class and WEB ARR classes.
 So please don't trust this list.